REYNATIS

 “The soundtrack is incredible!”

-“It worked with the game, but there wasn't any time when I felt like the music stood out or helped make a scene memorable, and that's a shame.”
+“The music definitely helps set the mood, but there wasn't any time when I felt like the music stood out or helped make a scene memorable, and that's a shame.”

 “There were some scenes where there was no music at all, and while it kind of worked, they could absolutely have put something in there to make it feel less dead.”